jundalisay/spblist/content/en/bio/principles/part-01/chapter-01.md

 There are various ways to detect Elementals just as you can detect animals through their sound, smell, sight, or touch.

 The most effective way that we know is through a developed ajna chakra which acts as a window or third eye to the Elemental universe.

+This is explained in the biology of Rene Descartes, wherein humans detect:
+- physical stimuli through the nerves in the sense organs and
+- metaphysical stimuli through "animal spirits" in the heart.

+From the heart, [the animal spirits go to the pineal gland](/research/descartes/man/section-30) in the brain which is the basis of the ajna chakra in Hinduism.

 {{< img src="/photos/med/meditate.jpg" alt="Meditation" cap="Humans can 'see' the Elemental Universe through their ajna chakra.
 It can be 'felt' through the heart chakra and others">}}